-Well, normalization is the process of restructuring a relational database in accordance with a series of “normal” forms to improve data integrity.
+Well, database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.

 In simpler terms, normalization makes sure that all of your data looks and reads the same way across all records.

 Normalization will standardize fields including company names, contact names, URLs, address information (streets, states and cities), phone numbers and job titles.
 Every company has different criteria when it comes to normalizing their data.
 What one company considers “normal” might not be “normal” for another.

 - 123456789 → 123–456–789: Prevent misdials and make dialing easier.

 - VP Sales → Vice President of Sales: Titles will conform to match other title variations to allow marketing segmentation.

 - RingLead → RingLead, Inc.: Helps reduce duplicates if matching requirements include company name.

 - htttp://www.ringlead.com/home.html → www.ringlead.com: Helps reduce duplicates if matching requirements include website address.
 Also improves ABM requirements to link Leads to Accounts.

 - 200 Broadhollow Rd → 200 Broadhollow Road: Helps reduce duplicates if matching requirements include address.

 - STEVE → Steve: Improves email deliverability